 NNL joined a team to carry out an initial scoping study.
 The research team discovered that as the plutonium from used nuclear fuel decays it forms another radioisotope – Americium 241.
 The Americium 241 is a heat producing radioisotope that has similar properties to the Plutonium 238 used in RPSs.

-Not only that, but Americium 241 has a half life of 420 years compared to 80 years for Plutonium 238, making it more suitable for long duration missions.
+Not only that, but Americium 241 has a half life of around 430 years compared to around 90 years for Plutonium 238, making it more suitable for long duration missions.
 And, as there are over 100 tonnes of civil separated plutonium in the UK alone, Americium 241 offers the potential to be a long-term, sustainable, European energy source.